 Sexual arousal includes both psychological and physical arousal.
 There are many ways to stimulate arousal or get “turned on,” including foreplay and the use of sex toys.
 Over-the-counter and medical remedies may also help.

-Sexual arousal includes both psychological arousal, which causes a person to want sex, and physical arousal, which causes physical changes that make it easier for a person to have sex.
+Psychological arousal causes a person to want sex and physical arousal causes physical changes that make it easier for a person to have sex.

-Although these two factors often go hand in hand, some people may struggle with one or both aspects of arousal.
+Although these two factors often go hand in hand, some people may have challenges with one or both aspects of arousal.

 It is worth noting that issues with arousal are likely to be multifactorial.
 For example, any of the following could have an impact on a person’s ability to become aroused:

-However, there are a number of things that a person can try to increase arousal levels.
-Read on for tips and remedies on how to get turned on.
+However, there are several things that a person can try to increase arousal levels.
+Read on for tips and remedies for getting turned on.

 Issues with arousal

-Males who struggle with arousal may find that making simple lifestyle changes, such as communicating more openly with a partner or sharing sexual desires, can help.
+Males with arousal challenges may find that making simple lifestyle changes, such as communicating more openly with a partner or sharing sexual desires, can help.